 BOB: The fifth line of effort was DOD intelligence community collaboration.

 BOB: Sixth, and I might've gotten a fifth and sixth mixed up, but it was called information capabilities management.
 And the way we referred to that, is we would reveal capabilities that we were developing, if we wanted to have a deterrent effect.
-And then conceal for war-fighting effectiveness, if we wanted to keep the capability secret so that if war erupted, we'd have a advantage in the first week or a month of the war.
+And then conceal for war-fighting effectiveness, if we wanted to keep the capability secret so that if war erupted, we'd have an advantage in the first week or a month of the war.

 BOB: Then the seventh was building stakeholders because at that time in 2014, nobody was talking about great power competition.
 In fact, you couldn't even get anybody to say the words.
-So we knew that we had to go to the White House and the Hill to really convince them we need to do this, and we need your help in doing it.
+So, we knew that we had to go to the White House and the Hill to really convince them we need to do this, and we need your help in doing it.

 BOB: Secretary Hagel left, Secretary Carter comes, and he adds an eighth line of effort.
-He'd gone to the West Coast, and he saw all of the innovation that was going out there and dual use technologies and he came back and he said, look, if we're going to have a strategy to gain and maintain technological superiority, we're going to have to exploit the commercial sector.
+He'd gone to the West Coast, and he saw all of the innovation that was going out there and dual use technologies and he came back, and he said, look, if we're going to have a strategy to gain and maintain technological superiority, we're going to have to exploit the commercial sector.

 BOB: And so, when he came in, we had DIUX, the Defense Innovation Unit, all of these rapid capabilities office, and all of these things to really start going after commercial sector, dual use technology like AI, quantum, and all of that.